Fritsl/LibreChatLocalWebSearchStack/README.md

 ## Why This Exists

+**LibreChat's local search stack requires three Docker services working in harmony, but setting them up shouldn't require hours of Docker debugging.**

-**LibreChat's search capabilities require multiple Docker services working together.** Setting up SearXNG for search, Jina Reader for web scraping, and BGE Reranker for result ranking involves:
+Configuring LibreChat's web search feature (available in v0.7.9+) involves deploying SearXNG for meta-search, Jina Reader for web scraping, and BGE Reranker for ML-powered result ranking.
+This requires:

-- Finding the right Docker images (many are outdated or broken)
+- Finding working Docker images (many community images are outdated or broken)
+- Configuring complex networking between containers and LibreChat
-- Configuring ports, environment variables, and resource limits
+- Setting up environment variables, ports, and resource limits correctly
-- Writing Docker Compose files with proper service definitions
+- Writing Docker Compose files with health checks and restart policies
-- Creating installation scripts for different operating systems
+- Creating cross-platform installation scripts
-- Manually configuring LibreChat to connect to these services
+- Manually configuring LibreChat's YAML to connect to these services

-**This tool solves that.** Generate a complete, tested search infrastructure package in one click:
+**This tool solves that.** Whether you're setting up LibreChat for your own use or deploying for others, you get:

-- **Tested Docker Images** - Uses working, community-maintained images (no broken containers)
+- **Working Docker Images** - Pre-tested, community-maintained images (no broken containers)
+- **Docker Networking** - Automatic shared network setup for LibreChat container communication
-- **1-Click Installation** - Download a complete package with Docker Compose, environment files, and bash scripts
+- **1-Click Installation** - Complete package with Docker Compose, scripts for Windows/Mac/Linux
-- **Auto-Configuration** - Includes JSON config that imports directly into LibreChatConfigurator
+- **Auto-Configuration** - JSON config that imports directly into LibreChatConfigurator
-- **Resource Optimized** - Pre-configured memory limits and health checks
+- **Resource Optimized** - Pre-configured memory limits and health checks for stable operation
-- **Beginner-Friendly** - No Docker knowledge required
+- **Beginner-Friendly** - No Docker or YAML knowledge required

+**Built by the community, for the community.** As LibreChat adds new search features, this tool evolves with it.
+Missing a configuration option or want to add a new service?
+Contributions welcome!

+**Help make LibreChat's search accessible to everyone.** Whether you're fixing a bug, improving Docker configurations, or enhancing the user experience, your contributions help more people deploy powerful local search without the setup headaches.

 ## Quick Start - Use Online